Why Dentists Run Late: 17 time sucks that can destroy your schedule

 Most lateness isn’t intentional, but sometimes it is.

 Patients notice when you run late.
 Some don’t mind but many find it irritating.
 They become less cooperative and harder to work with.
-If you keep doing it, quite a few will leave the practice — a sad way to churn and burn patients.
+If you keep doing it, quite a few will leave the practice which is a sad way to churn and burn patients.

 Contrast that with Omer Reed — the most efficient dentist I’ve ever seen — who never kept anyone waiting.
 His punctuality was about respect.
 Patients trusted him instantly because he respected their time as much as his own.